pelias/parser/README.md

 #### 6. generate solutions

-Given the classifications for each permutation, compute an array of potential parses for the input, a confidence score can also be provided.
+Given the classifications for each phrase, compute an array of potential parses for the input, a confidence score can also be provided.